Freelancing software that helps you get paid faster.

 Larger companies may even present their situation as urgent and then move along at a snail’s pace when you actually start the proposal process.
 This is usually due to internal red tape and the dozens of teams the executives than need to be involved in the final decision.
 Just because their communications may seem slow, however, their expectations of you – and your proposal timing – may not be relaxed.

 Your proposal should have a very clear timeline of objectives, starting with the date that the proposal expires.
 If your proposal is due on Oct.
 1st, for example, make the timeline for beginning work the next week.
-Show them that you are ready to start with briefing calls and team brainstorming sessions as soon as the contract is signed.
+Show them that you are ready to start with briefing calls and team brainstorming sessions as soon as the marketing agreement is signed.

 Explain each step in your work as “phases” and include a summary of what each phase includes.
 Research, analysis, development, and design or just a few of the behind-the-scenes activities that need to happen (sometimes unbeknownst to the client.)
 Ensure that they know you are working hard through each milestone by including some of the activities that will take place at each phase.
 Include a start and completion date for each phase, as well.